-- Inform the parents of the perpetrator by letter about the incidents that have taken place. - Allow the perpetrators time to consider their behaviour and to devise an appropriate way of rectifying the situation.
+• Inform the parents of the perpetrator by letter about the incidents that have taken place.

-• Arrange to meet both parties at regular intervals to ensure the bullying has not been repeated.
+- Allow the perpetrators time to consider their behaviour and to devise an appropriate way of rectifying the situation. - Arrange to meet both parties at regular intervals to ensure the bullying has not been repeated. - Follow the Federation behaviour policy and be aware that bullying can also contribute to Child on Child Abuse

-If there are further incidents of bullying the Head of School will invite the parents in to discuss the matter.
+If there are further incidents of bullying the Head of School will invite the parents in to discuss the matter

-If there are further incidents of bullying the Head of School will exclude the perpetrator(s) from school for a fixed period.
+If there are further incidents of bullying the Executive Head will exclude the perpetrator(s) from school for a fixed period.